 The Los Angeles Community Action Network’s prototype neighborhood development in South Central L.A. is everything the city’s plan is not.
 The Skid Row-based nonprofit’s EcoHood pilot project creates a blueprint for a new model of affordable housing.

 Combining small footprint residences with solar power and other energy performance features, the EcoHood development provides stable, dignified housing cheaper and quicker without harming the environment.
 Each one- and two-bedroom unit (from 275 sq. ft. to 325 sq. ft.) includes a bathroom with shower, fully-equipped kitchen, washer-drier stack and living area.

-Other amenities include multi-purpose common areas, draught tolerant and low combustible landscaping and an organic gardening space, which provide a welcoming environment for residents to pursue educational and employment opportunities.
+Other amenities include multi-purpose common areas, drought tolerant and low combustible landscaping and an organic gardening space, which provide a welcoming environment for residents to pursue educational and employment opportunities.